Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
 >  The **INTERPOLATE PROCEDURE** can calculate the number of time buckets within a time boundary based on the interval specified.
-It then calls the **INTERPOLATE** table function, and depending on the **V_INTERP_TYPE** variable, it will return the last observed value carried forward (LOCF) or linear interpolated values (default).
+It then calls the **INTERPOLATE** table function, and depending on the **V_INTERP_TYPE** variable, it will return either the last observed value carried forward (LOCF) or linear interpolated values (default).
 >

 4. Run the **LTTB Downsampling Table Function** Script